 - They are essential for cleaning little hands properly after using a public restroom or other facility because kids touch everything!

-- They are perfect for removing sand from skin, not just beach sand, but any sand.
+- Wipes are perfect for removing sand from skin, not just beach sand, but any sand.

-- If you keep your wipes in your cooler box, they can be used to cool down & refresh yourself!
+- If you keep your wipes in your cooler box, they can be used to cool down and refresh yourself!

 2. Chargers & extension leads

-Wherever we end up staying at night I find that there are never enough plug points to cope with the sheer number of devices I want to charge up at once.
+Wherever we end up staying on an overnight stop, I find that there are never enough plug points to cope with the sheer number of devices I want to charge up at once.
 The list includes 2 phones, 2 tablets, 1 Leap pad, 1 iPad, and that’s just when there are four of us!

-I usually pack a short extension cord that I know has a variety of plug point sizes and I make sure I have a dedicated cable for each device we take with.
+I usually pack a short extension that I know has a variety of plug point sizes and I make sure I have a dedicated cable for each device we take with us.
 There is nothing worse than one cable having to be shared between three devices, that will never work.
-By doing this everything can be charged up in one go over night, ready for the next day.
-The extension cable with all the cords gets put back in its own little bag every day and back in the car, ready to be used that night.
+By doing this everything can be charged up in one go overnight, ready for the next day.
+The extension cable with all the cords gets put back in its own little bag every day and back in the car, ready to use the following night.

-The only drawback of a cooler box is that when it’s summer any actual ice you have in there melts at some point so you do have to spend a bit of time keeping the cooler box clean, draining the melted ice water and restocking it with ice, but it’s worth it!
+The only drawback of a cooler box is that when it’s a scorching hot summer as it usually is in South Africa, any actual ice you have in there melts at some point so you do have to spend a bit of time keeping the cooler box clean, draining the melted ice water and restocking it with ice, but it’s worth it!
+Alternatively, you can get a car fridge that can be plugged in to keep your snacks and drinks cool whenever the car is running.

 Taking a cooler box along with a variety of drinks in can also save you quite a bit of money.
 Kids get bored so if you pack small juice boxes in there then when the inevitable “I’m hungry, I’m thirsty” comes up, you can just get them something from the cooler box instead of stopping at the garages and paying three times the price for everything!